-Credits

-4Grading scale

-Grade to a tenthRecurrence

-Each summer termDuration

-1 termLanguage

-GermanLevel

-3Version

-1
+Credits Grading scale Recurrence Duration Language Level Version 4 Grade to a tenth Each summer term 1 term German 3 1

 Mandatory T-ARCH-107302 Communication of Architecture and Scientific Methodology 4 CR Rambow

 - know the basic concepts and application areas of Architecture Communication and recognize the significance of communication for the development of high-quality architecture. - recognize the possibilities and limitations of the most important media of Architecture Communication, can assess their logical usage and can analyze as well as evaluate complex communication strategies. - can name the most important strategies and methods of working scientifically and can apply these onto simple questions coming from the fields of architecture and urban planning. - · can name and apply important criteria for the quality of research in order to assess relevant research results. - know the most important scientific and epistemological concepts and are able to apply these in order to develop an independent position on working scientifically within the field of architecture and to back this up with good, sound arguments.